-I'm a Senior Lecturer in Pharmacy Practice, with experience of interprofessional working in primary and secondary care.
+I am a Senior Lecturer in Pharmacy Practice, with a broad experience of interprofessional working and education across primary and secondary care.

-I joined the University in 2016 after completing my PhD and gaining experience across primary and secondary care, including in community pharmacy, in GP practice, as a member of a multidisciplinary community care team & within a private hospital.
+I joined the University of Portsmouth in 2016 after completing my PhD at the University of Southampton; having previously gained experience across primary and secondary care, including in community pharmacy, in GP practices, as a member of a multidisciplinary community care team & within the private hospital sector.

 I live in Petersfield with my husband, two children and crafty Beagle!

 I teach across all years of the Master of Pharmacy (MPharm) programme, focussing on pharmacy practice, whilst also contributing to the post-graduate prescribing programmes for pharamcists and nurses, and the undergraduate nurisng degree programme.

 I co-ordinate the fourth year MPharm Integrated Studies in Mental Health module, and the clinical placements for our fourth year pharmacy students.